The mission of the Columbia Orchestra organization is to foster lifelong appreciation of, enthusiasm for, and participation in music.

 Current Music Director Jason Love took the podium in 1999, quickly winning the hearts of orchestra members and audience alike with his humor, generosity, and consummate musicianship.
 Under his baton, The Baltimore Sun named the Columbia Orchestra "Howard County's premier ensemble for instrumental music."

 In August 2000, the orchestra hired its first Executive Director.
 During the 2001-2002 Season, all Masterworks programs were moved to the Jim Rouse Theatre to accommodate the expanded size of the orchestra and its growing audience.
 The Young People's Concert added a Musical Instrument Petting Zoo for children of all ages to see, hear, touch, and play orchestral instruments.
 In June 2002, the orchestra made its Kennedy Center debut in collaboration with the Tony Powell/Music & Movement dance ensemble.

 In 2005, the organization established an administrative office at the Howard County Center for the Arts and released its first commercial recording, Flying Home: A Tribute to John Denver, performing with members and songwriters of the original John Denver Band.
 In June 2007, the orchestra joined renowned fiddler and concert artist Mark O’Connor in a concert performed as part of the Columbia Festival of the Arts.

-Celebrating it’s 30th Anniversary season, in 2008 the orchestra undertook a community arts project entitled “Embracing the Millions,” which enlisted members of the community area performing artists in exploring the questions raised by the world’s most famous symphony, Beethoven’s monumental Symphony No. 9.
+Celebrating its 30th Anniversary season in 2008, the orchestra undertook a community arts project entitled “Embracing the Millions,” which enlisted members of the community area performing artists in exploring the questions raised by the world’s most famous symphony, Beethoven’s monumental Symphony No. 9.
 The project culminated in the orchestra’s performance of the symphony with local choral groups in April 2008.